 She epitomized Italy in the ’50s and ’60s with her grace, her style, and class.
-It puts my teenage crush of the 80’s singer now gardener Kim Wilde into perspective – oh well each to their own eh!
+It puts my teenage crush on the 80’s singer now gardener Kim Wilde into perspective – oh well each to their own eh!
 When I sit back and think about it perhaps I shouldn’t love Italy as I do.
 So much of it is the mirror opposite of what draws me to a country – the roads are chaotic, screaming kids (and adults) run amok in restaurants, the people love to show off, personal space on beaches rarely exists, and the political scene is a shambles and everything is last minute……yet somehow none of that matters as you just get wrapped up in the magic of a country that just takes your breath away at every turn.

 Memories Of Italy

-I think for a long time I saw Italy just as a weekend or city breaks destination which it is but there is of course so much more.
-I perhaps overlooked the idea of a full summer holiday as in my twenties and thirties there were other hotspots offering the bright lights and boozy nights for a fraction of the cost.
+I think for a long time I saw Italy just as a weekend or city break destination which it is but there is of course so much more.
+I perhaps overlooked the idea of a full summer holiday as in my twenties and thirties other hotspots were offering the bright lights and boozy nights for a fraction of the cost.
 As I have gotten older though, and it comes to us all, places like Italy and Croatia which have so many similarities, have become much more my scene.

-Now, of course, the idea of a week or two in a Tuscan villa with a pool overlooking olive trees and vineyards, or an island escape, a cultural adventure, or a Venice and Rome two-center holiday with added-on experiences like wine tasting, truffle hunting, olive oil making is exactly where I am now at!
+Now, of course, the idea of a week or two in a Tuscan villa with a pool overlooking olive trees and vineyards, or an island escape, a cultural adventure, or a Venice and Rome two-centre holiday with added-on experiences like wine tasting, truffle hunting, olive oil making is exactly where I am now at!

-Something I have also always dreamed of doing is touring Italy in a open-top sports car.
-I actually did do that on the island of Sicily back in the ’90s but the thought of travelling the Mille Miglia route of the fifties in an iconic Rosso red Ferrari Dino 206 GT is the stuff of schoolboy dreams as opposed to my reality of cruising stressed as hell through the crazy streets of Palermo, Sicily in rush hour in 1996 in a Renault Megane – it was a convertible mind… but silver….and French!
+Something I have also always dreamed of doing is touring Italy in an open-top sports car.
+I did do that on the island of Sicily back in the ’90s but the thought of travelling the Mille Miglia route of the fifties in an iconic Rosso red Ferrari Dino 206 GT is the stuff of schoolboy dreams as opposed to my reality of cruising stressed as hell through the crazy streets of Palermo, Sicily in rush hour in 1996 in a Renault Megane – it was a convertible mind… but silver….and French!

 Places To Stay in Italy

-There is a huge variety of accommodation options in Italy including family hotels, boutique properties, youth hostels, self-catering villas, family-run B&B’s, villas, mountain monasteries, and rural farmhouses.
+There is a huge variety of accommodation options in Italy including family hotels, boutique properties, youth hostels, self-catering villas, family-run B&Bs, villas, mountain monasteries, and rural farmhouses.

-Italy can be whatever you want it to be…. personally I love to experience the real Italy rather than the glitzy 5-star hotel offering impeccable service. and fine cuisine.
+Italy can be whatever you want it to be….
+I love to experience the real Italy rather than the glitzy 5-star hotel offering impeccable service. and fine cuisine.

 Spoilt For Choice